lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

  --bootstrap-server localhost:9092
 ```

 > If you are wondering how the above command is constructed with those arguments, it's very simple.
-Just do, `bin/kafka-topics.sh --help` you will see all the arguments with description.
+Just do, `bin/kafka-topics.sh --help` you will see all the arguments with descriptions.
 It's the same case with all the shell utilities present in `bin` folder.

 Now let's see what happens under the hood.